All family members should be on the same page

 These inconsistencies need to stop.
 At least during the first couple of years working with your puppy, there should be no "maybes" or "sometimes."

 When a dog is more mature and well-behaved, of course you can relax rules.
-I do that all the time with older dogs.
+I do that all the time with my adult dogs.
 But not the first couple of years, when building solid, dependable routines is so essential.

 You may think you're being nice by being "flexible" about what your pup is allowed to do.
 Your puppy, on the other hand, pegs you as indecisive.
 Now he feels anxious, uncertain, and compelled to second-guess your decisions and test your rules to find out which ones are real and which ones are up for grabs.